e271828e/Flight.jl/docs/notes/design/framework_spec.md

 construction, so discrete cells hold across the step).

-**Step-boundary semantics.** At each boundary: integrate → project → boundary sweep → evaluate **all guards once** against that sweep → for each fired event, in declaration
-order: `handler → project → auto-publish → re-run the component's output stages`.
-Auto-publication is repeated because auto-published cells belong to no stage ([§12.5](#125-the-always-on-conformance-check)): the framework rewrites the firing component's auto-published cells from the just-latched state stores at their usual stage-1 position.
-The per-event re-decode keeps `y` fully fresh — auto-published ports included — for any subsequent handler of the *same* component (sequential composition, no lost updates) and leaves the signal table post-transition-consistent for whatever else the boundary does (discrete ticks, logging).
-Events are rare and the re-run touches one component, so the cost is noise.
+**Step-boundary semantics.** At each boundary: integrate → project → boundary sweep → evaluate **all guards once** against that sweep → fire the eligible events, **at most one per component per round** (declaration order picking among a component's simultaneously-eligible events), each firing being `handler → project`.
+The signal table is written **only by sweeps**: a transition reaches the table — everyone's ports, the firing component's own included — at the next round's re-sweep, and the round that detects quiescence leaves the table post-transition-consistent for whatever else the boundary does (discrete ticks, logging).
+Hence the epoch rule: **a handler executes against exactly the world its guard fired on** — own `y`, foreign `u`, own `x`/`m` alike are the firing round's sweep, so `y = h(x)` holds at every handler entry.
+Same-component sequential composition happens *across* rounds, each later event re-decided against the post-transition sweep rather than fired on a stale premise.
-Across components, all guards and handlers read the same boundary snapshot (plus their own component's refreshed ports); one component's transition reaches others through the next sweep (delivered by binding time — handler-phase `u` gathers materialize at round start, `y` binds live; mechanism and order in [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).
-Newly-enabled guards fire within the *same* boundary: the sweep → guards → handlers phase iterates to quiescence, with each event firing at most once per boundary (settled in [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).
+Newly-enabled guards fire within the *same* boundary: the sweep → guards → handlers phase iterates to quiescence, with each event firing at most once per boundary and each component firing at most once per round (settled in [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).

 **Departure from the orthodox formalism, stated openly.** The textbook form is
 $\dot{x} = f(x, u)$, $y = g(x, u)$; this design's `f` receives the orthodox arguments